ShaleCoders/Raspinimal/README.md

 Reinstalling or replacing an existing system
 --------------------------------------------
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
-Make sure you still have **kernel_install.img** and **installer.cpio.gz** also **defaultconfig.txt** in your _/boot_ partition.
+Make sure you still have **kernel-rpi1_install.img & kernel-rpi2_install.img** and **installer.cpio** also **defaultconfig.txt** in your _/boot_ partition.

-    mv /boot/config-reinstall.txt /boot/config.txt
+    cp /boot/config-reinstall.txt /boot/config.txt
     reboot

 **Remember to backup all your data and original config.txt before doing this!**